rain-xiii/asg-labs/Set-up-AWS-Transit-Gateway/README.md

 ![Transit-Gateway-Architect](/Set-up-AWS-Transit-Gateway/screenshots/Transit-gateway-architect.png)

-## 🛠 Setup-guide
+## 🛠 Implementation-details

-  - Summary of the steps and explanation of the ideas [here](/Set-up-AWS-Transit-Gateway/Setup-guide.md)
+  - Summary of the steps and explanation of the ideas [here](/Set-up-AWS-Transit-Gateway/Implementation-details.md)

 ## 🎯 Goals